-2. Intermediate Course-Lectures, Demonstrations and Laboratory.
+- Intermediate Course-Lectures, Demonstrations and Laboratory.
 Autumn Term.

-3. Senior Course-Lectures, Demonstrations and Mammalian Laboratory.
-Winter Term.
+Laboratory manual:-Sharpey-Schäfer, "Experimental Physiology." - Senior Course-Lectures, Demonstrations and Mammalian Laboratory, Winter Term.

 During these lectures the survey of the subject for undergraduate medical purposes is completed.
 The laboratory work accompanying the course involves a more advanced operative and instrumental technique.